 The tagline for your film is, “Every Mother Has a Story.”
 As a lactation consultant I'm sure you've come across countless questions and issues women face.
 If there was just 1 tip you could provide to a pregnant woman who wants to breastfeed, what would that be?

 Call a midwife!
 And even more than that, have your baby at home, or a birth center.
-Investigate the back up doctor and hospital to the point that you have a relationship with the hospital and NICU and know how your baby will be treated if it needs emergency care.
+Investigate the back up doctor and hospital to the point that you have a relationship with the hospital and NICU.

 If you choose the standard hospital birth educate yourself about the practices of doctors and hospitals in your area.
 Choose your provider based on your extensive research.
 Get reviews from other moms about the doctors and hospitals.
 Do not go into birth blindly or that “they” will take care of you.
 Do not trust the typical medical model.